neilsimp1/TileMapColliderGenerator/README.md

 ### Requirements
 There are two requirements for this plugin to work properly:

-1. You need to have a TileMap within your scene.
+1. You need to have a TileMapLayer within your scene.
 2. You need to have a physics layer defined on your tiles if you want non-square colliders.

 ### Setup